json2d/hexacubic/README.md

 ### `H.boundaryEdgesOfEvery(hexagons)`
 #### `Coord[] → Edges[]`

-Creates a function that returns the edges of the boundary of every source hexagon specified.
+A function that returns the edges of the boundary of every source hexagon specified.
 ##### Parameters

 - `hexagons (Coord[])`: The array of cube coordinate of the center point of every source hexagon.